stordahl/stordahl/README.md

 Hi, I'm Jacob 👋

 I'm a Full-Stack Software Engineer & Web Developer passionate about building UI's and enabling product teams through design & developer tools.
 Currently, I'm a Product Engineer at Stylitics where I contribute to our end user products, as well as product infrastructure.
+I'm also a part-time maintainer of CounterScale, the web analytics service you run yourself on Cloudflare.

 Here's a list of some stuff I've built or contributed to that I'm proud of.